Neural models

 Maximum document length (this can be even shortened by the model)

-XPM Configxpmir.neural.interaction.drmm.Drmm(*, checkpoint, vocab, qlen, dlen, hist, hidden, index, combine)[source]
+XPM Configxpmir.neural.interaction.drmm.Drmm(*, encoder, query_encoder, similarity, qlen, dlen, hist, hidden, index, combine)[source]

 Deep Relevance Matching Model (DRMM)